jfrog/terraform-provider-artifactory/docs/resources/artifactory_keypair.md

 # Artifactory keypair Resource

-Creates an RSA Keypair resource - suitable for signing alpine indices.
+Creates an RSA Keypair resource - suitable for signing Alpine Linux indices.
 - Currently, only RSA is supported.
-- Passphrases are not currently supported, though they exist in the API
+- Passphrases are not currently supported, though they exist in the API.

 ## Example Usage